datastructures-js/heap/README.md

 ```

 ### sort
-returns a list of sorted values in O(n*log(n)) runtime, based on the comparator logic, and in reverse order.
+returns a list of sorted values in O(n*log(n)) runtime, based on the comparison logic, and in reverse order.
 In MaxHeap it returns the list of sorted values in ascending order, and in descending order in MinHeap. sort mutates the node positions in the heap, to prevent that, you can sort a clone of the heap.

 ```js
 console.log(carsHeap.sort());